Easy Child-Led Potty Learning

 "Are you ready to poop?
 Do you want to do it in the bathroom?"

 Humans naturally like privacy when they poop, and it's fine if she wants to go off by herself.
 Remind her that the bathroom is a great place for poop, that you will help her take off her poopy diaper whenever she is ready.
-It may take her awhile to begin telling you, but she will begin to learn the concept that when she feels like this, it's time to go to the bathroom.
+It may take her awhile to begin telling you, but she will begin to learn the concept that when she feels like this, it's time to go into to the bathroom.
 Eventually, she will probably be pooping in her diaper in the bathroom.
 Once that's a habit, you can ask if she wants to try sitting on the potty to poop, even with her diaper on.

 11. Be open if she requests a toilet seat.

 Many toddlers squat to poop and prefer a potty that allows them to assume a similar position.
 They prefer a potty because they are afraid of falling into the big toilet or are afraid of the flush.
 Some kids, however, will want to get a seat that goes right on the big toilet.
 If so, be sure her feet rest securely on a stool.
 Dangling legs tighten rectal muscles and make defecation difficult.

 12. If you're buying a seat to go on the potty, find one they love.